• Skip to primary navigation

 • Yellow or White Onion - You can also use shallots, leeks, or a blend of both.

-• Carrots & Celery - creates the most delicious base flavor.
-If you don't have/like one, you can replace with leeks, parsnips, or a handful of mushrooms.
-The flavor will vary, but will still be delicious!
+• Carrots & Celery - If you don't have/like one, you can replace with leeks, parsnips, or a handful of mushrooms.
+The flavor will vary, but it will still be delicious!

-• Tomato paste - this deepens the flavor of the soup, but it's not required.
+• Tomato paste - This deepens the flavor of the soup, but it's not required.
 You can also add depth of flavor by deglazing the pan with ½ cup of dry white wine.
-Add after the garlic and spices step.
+Add after the garlic/spices step.
 Simmer until reduced, about 1-2 minutes.

-• Vegetable Broth - I absolutely love the deep flavor of Better Than Bouillon broth and I use it in a variety of recipes.
-They have regular and low-sodium available.
+• Vegetable Broth - I love the deep flavor of Better Than Bouillon broth.
+They have regular and low-sodium options.

-• Canned Diced Tomatoes - fire-roasted or regular will work.
+• Canned Diced Tomatoes - Fire-roasted or regular will work.
 You can even use 1 cup of fresh diced tomatoes.
-I would sauté them in the pan for 3-4 minutes (add after the garlic and seasonings).
+I would cool them in the pan for 3-4 minutes (add after the garlic and seasonings).

 How to Make the Best Vegan Cabbage Soup